 Sometimes, criminal charges are the result of situations that got out of hand.
 Often, crimes can be unwittingly committed.
-I found a perfect but sad illustration of this when I read an article about a hazing gone wrong.
+We found a perfect but sad illustration of this when we read an article about a hazing gone wrong.
 It resulted in Manslaughter charges for multiple college students.
 Let's take a look at this situation, and learn more about this crime in Denver, Arapahoe, and Broomfield County.

 Accidental Hazing Death